Robert Lieber: Public Intellectual

 Lieber has been invited on to various outlets to discuss topics including oil prices, American declinism, and American foreign policy strategy.
 He has been on The Diane Rehm Show, PBS Newshour and NBC's NewsConference to address current events and publicize his books.
 Lieber has made appearances on major American cable network programs, such as CNN's Crossfire and the O'Reilly Factor, as well as international television sources such as Al Jazeera and BBC.
 He has also been used as a source for the Washington Post, Christian Science Monitor, National Interest Online, and Roll Call for stories ranging from the Obama administration's foreign policy to Donald Trump, ISIS, and the 2016 Presidential Election.

 In the policy realm, he has served as an advisor to several presidential campaigns, to the State Department, and to the drafters of U.S. National Intelligence Estimates.
 In early 1991, Lieber participated in a debate with Christopher Hitchens at Georgetown over the merits of the First Gulf War.
 Lieber supported the war while Hitchens opposed it.

 Publications

 Lieber has authored nine books since 1970, mostly on international relations theory, U.S. foreign policy, petroleum politics and European affairs.
 He has been the editor or co-editor of eight other books in the field.
 Most recently he has authored a series of books on American engagement and retrenchment in the 21st century, published by Cambridge University Press.

 He has written pieces for the Washington Post, New York Times, National Interest, Los Angeles Times, Baltimore Sun, Christian Science Monitor, Harper's, and Salon.

-His three most recent books, collectively referred to as the "American Futures Trilogy," including Retreat and Its Consequences: American Foreign Policy and the Problem of World Order (2016), Power and Willpower: Why the United States is Not Destined to Decline (2012), and The American Era: Power and Strategy for the 21st Century (2005) were published by Cambridge University Press.